CloudNationHQ/az-cn-go-wammcp/README.md

 In vwan and vgw, show resource "azurerm_vpn_gateway_nat_rule" with full blocks.

 In vnet, show dynamic "delegation" with full blocks.

+Extract point_to_site_vpn from the type definition in the vwan module.

 **Sync and Maintenance**